nilovelez/pdfjs-viewer-shortcode/readme.md

 Older blocks will be marked as _invalid_ in Gutenberg as we add new features.
 You just need to "[Attempt Block Recovery](https://www.kadenceblocks.com/docs/how-to-recover-a-broken-block/)" and that should update it.

+### Admin Notice After Updates

+When you update the plugin, editors may see an admin banner explaining that Gutenberg could show an “Attempt Block Recovery” prompt when editing older posts with PDFs.
+Clicking it updates the block format; it does not affect what visitors see.
+You can dismiss the banner, and it won’t reappear until a future release enables it again.

 ## Installation

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.